annaiglseder/polygon_centerpoint/README.md

-was inititally designed to derive location + uncertainty for monitoring of amphibia and reptile reports, when only addresses are reported. was used on parcels derived from the digital cadasdral map, can be used for any polygons. use polygons in a projected coordinate reference system for useful results!
+was inititally designed to derive location + uncertainty for monitoring of amphibia and reptile reports, when only addresses are reported. was used on parcels derived from the digital cadasdral map, can be used for any polygons.
+Use polygons in a projected coordinate reference system for useful results!

 ## Usage
 ```python